yaboygmoney/HackTheBoxWriteups/forest.md

 ![](https://yaboygmoney.github.io/htb/images/forest/root.png)

 I want to end with a shoutout to the user [SmoZy](https://www.hackthebox.eu/profile/134223) who helped me get past a syntax hurdle I had with Bloodhound that allowed me to push forward.
-The HTB community is awesome and be sure to help teach when you can!
+The HTB community is awesome and be sure to help when you can.

-#### Keep trying.